gurudayalkumar/gurudayalkumar.github.io/_pages/about.md

 I am an **applied environmental economist** with main focus on **economics of climate change**.

-I am 5th year PhD Candidate at the [Migration and Development Research Group]((https://md.rg.iiti.ac.in/)),[Indian Institute of Technology Indore.](https://www.iiti.ac.in/).
+I am 5th year PhD Candidate at the [Migration and Development Research Group]((https://md.rg.iiti.ac.in/)), [School of Humanities and Social Sciences](https://hss.iiti.ac.in/), [Indian Institute of Technology Indore.](https://www.iiti.ac.in/).

 My current research relates to the **climate change and vulnerability** particularly in developing economies.